Quick access

 CH proved the model.
 DE is replicating it at lower CPI.

 Switzerland: #1 iOS Shopping (Apr 2025), 61k downloads, 4.4k MAU (paused spend Oct 2025).
 Germany: launched Oct 2025, already 34k downloads, 10.3k MAU at $2–3 CPI vs CH peak of $9.50.
-The playbook works — same autonomous AI listing tool, same auction mechanics, 10× the addressable population.
+Playbook replicable across geographies | same AI listing tool, same auction mechanics, 10× the addressable population.

 Sources App Store Connect · Firebase · Shack Backend · Nov 2024 – Feb 2026